nautobot/nautobot/nautobot/docs/development/core/local-k8s.md

 Have a question, bug, or feature request?
 Let us know! https://kind.sigs.k8s.io/#community 🙂
 ```

-To export the `kubeconfig` file with an internal cluster IP address for access from connected Nautobot containers, run the following command:
+To regenerate the `kubeconfig` file with an internal cluster IP address for access from connected Nautobot containers, run the following command:

 ```bash
 kind get kubeconfig \